kumahq/kuma-website/app/_src/introduction/concepts.md

 A resource is most often expressed as yaml and can have 2 formats:

-- `Kubernetes` when the backing control-plane runs on Kubernetes.
+- `Kubernetes` when the backing control plane runs on Kubernetes.
 In this case {{ site.product_name }} resources are defined as Kubernetes Custom Resource Definitions.
 - `Universal` in other cases or when accessing resources through {{ site.product_name}}'s REST api.

 Resources are most commonly represented in yaml format.